 We received a complimentary visit to Smiletown Dentistry; all opinions expressed are my own.

 Arriving at Smiletown Dentistry

 Just before noon, we loaded the girls in the van and headed over to Smiletown Dentistry.
 It’s located in a newer office tower close to Metrotown Mall (just off the Skytrain).
 We found parking on the street (but there’s also parking underground) and rode the elevator up to the office.
 It was easy to find: the double glass doors have a brightly coloured jungle scene on them with the Smiletown name and logo.

 Inside, the office looked more like kids play area than a dentist office.
 The jungle theme continued with fun murals on all the walls.
 There were benches around the office, but also small chairs located in front of two iPads, a big screen TV and another smaller screen TV, and a collection of kids’ toys in the corner.

-While I filled out the paperwork for the girls, they explored the office.
+While I filled out the paperwork for the girls, they explored the waiting room.
 Jade parked herself in the TV room, watching Paw Patrol (her favourite show) and didn’t budge from there until it was time for her appointment.
 Sunshine found the iPads and began playing games there.
 Lily tried the iPad and then settled on the bench watching another show on the second TV.
 My husband grabbed a coffee at the snack station near the door.